pChitral/pChitral/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is [Chitral Patil](https://chitralpatil.propael.com/) and I am Entrepreneurial AI/ML Software Engineer with a foundation in computer engineering, currently pursuing master's in Data Science at [SUNY Buffalo](https://www.buffalo.edu/).
+Hello, I am [Chitral Patil](https://chitralpatil.propael.com/) and I am Entrepreneurial AI/ML Software Engineer with a foundation in computer engineering, currently pursuing master's in Data Science at [SUNY Buffalo](https://www.buffalo.edu/).
 Co-founder of [Propael](propael.com), a game-changing job application tool, with a rich background in Silicon Valley startups and large-scale data pipeline architecture.

 In the heart of Silicon Valley's dynamic startup ecosystem, I've carved a niche for myself as a forward-thinking Data Scientist and Entrepreneur.
 My journey began during my undergraduate studies in computer engineering, where I picked elective subjects that revolved around data science like Machine Learning, NLP, Artificial Intelligence & Soft Computing, Big Data & Analytics, and Data Warehousing & Mining.
 Motivated by these experiences, I am now pursuing a master's degree in data science from the University at Buffalo.